What Are the Stages of a Business Life Cycle?

 Evaluate Exit Strategies: If rejuvenation doesn't align with your goals, prepare for a strategic business exit, ensuring profitability and legacy continuity.

-By recognizing these indicators and acting on strategic opportunities, you can breathe new life into your business and sustain its success for years to come.
+By recognising these indicators and acting on strategic opportunities, you can breathe new life into your business and sustain its success for years to come.

 An inevitable experience for any business owner.
 Profits decline, growth is reversing and investing becomes more difficult.
 Decline can come in all forms, and you may not even be aware it is happening!
 By following the business cycle and your cash flow, you may find yourself in decline.
 Keep at it, it is only temporary.
 As growth must peak, so too does a decline.